clustervision/trinityX/doc/running_docker_jobs.rst

 As you can see, this Dockerfile satisfies the TrinityX requirements as it sets up openssh-server correctly.
-It also installs all the dependencies required to run the OSU benchmarks.
+It also installs all of the dependencies required to run the OSU benchmarks.

 3. We then can build our image using `docker build`::